maldwg/BICEP/README.md

 ## Start The Project

+> [!IMPORTANT]
+> In order for the framework to work out of the box, the host where you want to deploy containers needs to be prepared as mentioned [here](https://bicep.readthedocs.io/en/latest/usage/start.html#distributed-setup)

 The project can be started by running running ```docker compose --env-file environments/env up```.
 This will spin up all containers in development mode.
 To run the stack in production mode, simply use the production env file like so: ```docker compose --env-file environments/prod up```